 While providing participants with the skills and structure necessary to begin strengthening their communities, Uncommon Communities is designed to prepare and connect community teams with next-level development programs throughout the state.

 Are you interested in organizing your community to participate in Uncommon Communities?
 Would your organization like to sponsor this program?
 Do you have a great idea for a speaker or a topic you think we simply must address with your group?
-Let Molly know!
+Let Lizz know!